• Skip to primary navigation

 Jump to Recipe Print Recipe

-This oat milk matcha chai latte tastes like an expensive specialty tea drink, but it’s made in the comfort of your own home!
-It’s infused with spicy, sweet, and earthy flavors thanks to the combination of chai concentrate and matcha.
-With the addition of homemade cardamom syrup, your tastebuds are in for a real treat.
+This dairy-free, creamy matcha chai latte tastes like an expensive specialty tea drink, but it’s made in the comfort of your own home!
+It’s infused with spicy, sweet, and earthy flavors thanks to the combination of black tea concentrate and matcha.
 Enjoy it hot or on the rocks!

 Tall glass with matcha ice latte next to whole spices.